wg-easy/wg-easy/README.md

 ## Features

-* All-in-one: WireGuard + Web UI
+* All-in-one: WireGuard + Web UI.
-* A beautiful management Web UI
-* Easy installation
+* Easy installation, simple to use.
-* List, create, delete, enable & disable clients
+* List, create, delete, enable & disable clients.
-* Show a client's QR code
+* Show a client's QR code.
-* Download a client's configuration file
+* Download a client's configuration file.
-* Statistics for which clients are connected
+* Statistics for which clients are connected.
-* Gravatar support 😏
+* Gravatar support.

 ## Installation